-From the top leadership positions to a cashier or customer service agent, each position entails a thorough hiring process.
-Every potential employee must go through the same steps to be hired, although there might be some differences that vary by position.
+From managers and shift leads to pharmacists and pharmacy technicians to inventory specialists, each of these jobs entails a thorough Walgreens hiring process.
+Every potential employee must go through the same steps to be hired, although there might be some differences in hiring process depending on the position.

-In this article, you’ll learn about the Walgreens hiring process and how to prepare for it.
+In this article, you’ll learn about the Walgreens hiring process and how to prepare for the Walgreens Assessment Test.

 About Walgreens Online Application

 The application process begins when you complete the online application.
 For most people, this can be done at their own home or at a Walgreens store.
 However, your local store may also offer paper applications.

 The application will consist of your basic information and demographics, past employment and education history, and more.
 Be sure to complete it as accurately as possible so that the current employee or staff member that looks at doesn’t have any questions about your qualifications.

 Taking a personality test for an application screening is becoming standard practice across many industries.
 Companies want to know that the people they’re hiring will fit in with their company culture, align with their values, and thrive in the work environment.
 So, it is not surprising that it is a personality test is included in the Walgreens hiring process.
 The pharmacy looks for the following personality traits, skills, and strengths in potential employees:

 - Passionate about helping customers (people and their communities)

 - Can handle multiple tasks or projects at one time

 - Can handle complaints or angry customers with a level head